EPprivate/private_repo/v2/README_V2.md

 <img src="https://github.com/EPprivate/private_repo/blob/main/images/inspecting%20errors.png?raw=true" width="850">

-The description of the error tells us that the '**;**' sign is missing at the fourth line of the file.
-We can also gather additional information about the mistake by taking a look at the marking next to it.
-This icon corresponds to one of the [inspection severity levels](https://www.jetbrains.com/help/idea/code-inspection.html) and depends on how serious the detected problem affects the project.
-In our case, we have a syntax error.
+We can gather information about the mistake by reviewing the description provided by the system, and the marking next to it.
+The icon corresponds to one of the [inspection severity levels](https://www.jetbrains.com/help/idea/code-inspection.html) and depends on how serious the detected problem affects the project.
+In our case, we have a syntax error: the '**;**' sign is missing at the fourth line of the file.

 Now when we located and analyzed the problem, we can proceed to the next step.